ftmazzone/bme680/README.md

 ### BME688 support

 The changes in the Pimoroni Python library regarding the BME688 variant have been backported to this library.
-The variant is automatically detected by retrieving it from the I2C address and a different gas measurement calulcation is used.
+The variant is automatically detected by retrieving it from the I2C address and a different gas measurement calculation is used.

 ## Available Methods